firebase/quickstart-js/auth/README.md

 To run the sample app locally during development:
  1. Run `firebase serve`.
     This will start a server locally that serves `auth/index.html` on `http://localhost:<port>`.
-Check the output of the command for the exact port..
+Check the output of the command for the exact port.
  1. Navigate in your browser to the URL output by the `firebase serve` command.

 To deploy the sample app to production: